mcpower/fit3088-a2/README.txt

+To see the compiled version of the assignment, please go into the "dist" folder and check out "index.html".
+You will need to run a web server, as requests will be made to get various things.
+The assignment submission should have an already-compiled version of the assignment - the "dist" folder should have a "bundle.js" file.

 This entire assignment has been written in TypeScript, a very strict variant of JavaScript.
 As a result, everything is type checked to ensure that there are no type errors, and "use strict" is enabled by default due to the strictness of the checking.

+If you would like to strictly review JavaScript code, a compiled version of the source code to ES2016 JavaScript is available in "dist/js".
+Note that this code IS NOT RUNNABLE, as it requires the use of imports.
+Please use "bundle.js" to run the code.
+There is also the webpacked bundle, but it is much harder to review.
+I would highly recommend reviewing the TypeScript code in "src" if possible.

 All libraries used are in the "src/lib" folder.
 I have modified them slightly for my use, including the addition of types for TypeScript.
 Of note are the